 Various resources are available to newly-admitted students to assist them in understanding program requirements and registration processes.
 For instance, the University of Saskatchewan students’ website provides information on many university procedures, including programs, classes, registration, and other essentials.
-The students tab on the College of Engineering website contains many other useful resources, including a first-year registration guide, program maps, and sample program timetables.
+The students tab on the College of Engineering website contains many other useful resources.

 The Engineering Student Centre has multiple support staff who can provide assistance to newly admitted students.
 For general enquiries or to schedule an academic advising appointment, please contact the Engineering Student Centre via telephone (1-306-966-5274) or via email (email@example.com).

 The College of Engineering does not register undergraduate students in academic courses.
 It is expected that these students familiarize themselves with program requirements and registration processes, and applicable deadlines each year at the University of Saskatchewan.

 The Engineering Student Centre staff provide assistance and referral for various services, including registration.
 For general enquiries or to schedule an academic advising appointment, please contact the Engineering Student Centre via telephone (1-306-966-5274) or via email (firstname.lastname@example.org).

 Undergraduate students often complete academic courses at other post-secondary institutions with the intention of transferring credit back to the University of Saskatchewan.